-The following discussion and analysis of compensation arrangements of our named executive officers for 2021 should be read together with the compensation tables and related disclosures set forth below.
+The following discussion and analysis of compensation arrangements of our named executive officers for Fiscal 2022 should be read together with the compensation tables and related disclosures set forth below.
 This discussion contains forward-looking statements that are based on our current considerations, expectations and determinations regarding future compensation programs.
 The actual amount and form of compensation and the compensation programs that we adopt may differ materially from current or planned programs as summarized in this discussion.

-The following discussion and analysis relates to the compensation arrangements for 2021 of (i) our principal executive officer, (ii) our principal financial officer and (iii) the most highly compensated person, other than our principal executive officer and principal financial officer, who was serving as an executive officer at the end of our fiscal year ended January 1, 2022 (our "named executive officers").
-We had no other executive officers serving at the end of our fiscal year ended January 1, 2022.
-Our named executive officers for fiscal year 2021 were:
+The following discussion and analysis relates to the compensation arrangements for Fiscal 2022 of (i) our principal executive officer, (ii) our principal financial officer and (iii) the most highly compensated person, other than our principal executive officer and principal financial officer, who was serving as an executive officer at the end of Fiscal 2022 (our "named executive officers").
+We had no other executive officers serving at the end of Fiscal 2022.
+Our named executive officers for Fiscal 2022 were:

-Name Age Position(s) Chun K. Hong 61 President, Chief Executive Officer and Sole Director Gail Sasaki 65 Executive Vice President, Chief Financial Officer and Secretary
+Name Age Position(s) Chun K. Hong 62 President, Chief Executive Officer and Sole Director Gail Sasaki 66 Executive Vice President, Chief Financial Officer and Corporate Secretary